 Since Pickle is still off school poorly as I write this I will get on and share the recipe.
 I hope you enjoy it.
 Please let me know how you get on if you try it!

-- 1 portion of gluten-free pastry remove the sugar from my sweet shortcrust pastry recipe
+- 1 quantity of gluten-free short crust pastry - remove the sugar from my sweet shortcrust pastry recipe

 - 10 cherry or baby plum tomatoes cut in half

 - 8 black olives - stone removed and halved